 Strengths: Fast, permissive, low cost per generation.

-Weakness: Noticeably behind the top five models on realism metrics.
+Weakness: Noticeably behind the top models on realism metrics.

 Full Feature Comparison